liuyuexiaoyu1/Carpet_Igny_Addition/Rules_en.md

 ## placeComposterCompost `🐛Beta`

-hen placing the composter, the compost level should be set to a value within the specified range, with a minimum of 0 and a maximum of 8.
+hen placing the composter, the compost level should be set to a value within the specified range, with a minimum of 0 and a maximum of 8,Triggered when the sneak button is pressed.

 - Type: `int`
 - Default value: `0`